 According to Gartner, Microsoft Power BI has been leading the pack in analytics and business intelligence for five years in a row.
 This self-service platform is the number one choice for data analysts, BI developers, and decision-makers across all industries.
 The suite of Power BI REST APIs makes it possible for all types of clients to add interactive data visualizations, dashboards, and reports directly into their existing applications.

 Before going any further, Microsoft enables customers to explore features available via APIs.
 It also provides a developer sandbox with a code editor and sample data.
 You can find the documentation on how to use the Power BI REST API here.
 And if you’re not sure whether this tool meets your requirements read our article on Power BI Pros and Cons.

 REST compared to other API paradigms

 A direct comparison among approaches to building APIs is debatable.
-That’s why we chose we chose to review the key features that make REST stand out against command-oriented Remote Procedure Call, standardized SOAP, and schema-based GraphQL.
+That’s why we chose we chose to review the key features that make REST stand out against command-oriented Remote Procedure Calls (RPC), standardized SOAP, and schema-based GraphQL.

 REST vs RPC

 RPC has been around for a long time and can be fairly considered the core of REST.
 Pál Váradi Nagy sees REST as “a restricted subset semantics of what has already been going on at large — Remote Procedure Calls.”